 Just like everything else over the past 11 months, this year, Valentine’s Day looks a little different.
-Of course, February 14th envokes something different in everyone anyway: you either love it, hate it or completely forget about it until you’re bombarded with adverts for red roses and chocolates.
+Of course, February 14th evokes something different in everyone anyway: you either love it, hate it, or completely forget about it until you’re bombarded with adverts for red roses and chocolates.
 But for singles during the pandemic, V-Day feels like an extra punch in the stomach.
-For once – especially in places like the UK, where it’s still restaurant-less – there’s no option to meet up with friends or former flings to pass the day by and instead, you’re stuck at home, just like every other day – but with lots of loved up pink rose Instagrams to sift through.
+For once – especially in places like the UK, where it’s still restaurant-less – there’s no option to meet up with friends or former flings to pass the day and, instead, you’re stuck at home, just like every other day – but with lots of loved up pink rose Instagrams to sift through.

 For those who love love

 Modern Love started as a column in the New York Times 16 years ago where people would submit essays about life, love, and loss in any form.
 It was then turned into a podcast with celebrities reading out the previously published essays from across the years, before later being adapted into a (really good) TV show.
 It’s the ultimate podcast for anyone wanting to remember just how special human connection is.

 Popular British author, journalist and former The High Low podcast co-host, Dolly Alderton, speaks to guests about their most defining relationships, including heartbreaks, first loves, and how they’ve formed who they are.

 For those looking for love

 How to Date is a show about how to master the messy, complex, and downright bizarre world of dating, when you really didn’t think you’d be dating again.
 The hosts speak to psychologists, dating coaches, professors, dating app experts, and sex workers to learn how to get better at dating.